The Origin of Spider Man

 Bee, Wasp.
 Is Peter Parker a very popular student?
 Do (all of) his classmates like, admire and respect him?

 Grasshopper, Locust.
-Was their teacher very pleased with the students’ conduct and behavior?
+Was the class teacher very pleased with the students’ conduct and behavior?

 Butterfly, Moth.
 Both Peter Parker and his friend were very knowledgeable and interested in spiders and science.
 Is this correct or incorrect?